The Scarborough Muslim Association History

-In the early 1980s, there was no permanent mosque facility in Scarborough, realizing this need the Muslims in Scarborough formed a non-profit organization in 1981 with the sole purpose of establishing a permanent mosque and Islamic academic school in Scarborough.
+In the early 1980s, there was no permanent Masjid facility in Scarborough.
+Realizing this need, the Muslims in Scarborough formed a non-profit organization in 1981 with the sole purpose of establishing a permanent Masjid and Madrasah in Scarborough.

 The Scarborough Muslim Association (SMA) rented a hall and started offering religious services.
-To accommodate a growing Muslim population, in 1992 SMA purchased land and a building at a cost of $3 million Canadian dollars.
-Almost all paid by donations rose from the local Muslim community.
-The necessary renovations were carried out to the then existing building to provide prayer facilities and a Madressa for our Muslim children.
+To accommodate a growing Muslim population, in 1992, SMA purchased land and a building at a cost of $3 million Canadian dollars, almost all paid for, by donations from the local Muslim community.
+The necessary renovations were carried out to the then existing building to provide prayer facilities and a Madrasah for our Muslim children.

-Alhumdolillah as our families expand, more Muslims continue to immigrate to Canada, and as a result of the many dawah programs in Toronto, Islam is flourishing in North America.
+Alhumdulillah as our families expand, more Muslims continue to immigrate to Canada, and as a result of the many daawah programs in Toronto, Islam is flourishing in North America.
 Consequently, the Muslim population in Scarborough continues to grow rapidly.
 The SMA provides the following services:

 Jamiyah Islamiyah Abu Bakr: